ericfortis/mockaton/README.md

 extension](https://github.com/ericfortis/devtools-ext-tar-http-requests)
 can create a TAR of your requests following that convention.

 Nonetheless, you don’t need to mock all your APIs.
-Mockaton can request from your backend the routes you don’t have mocks for.
+If you don’t add a mock for some route, Mockaton can request it from your backend.
 That’s done with `config.proxyFallback = 'http://mybackend'`

 ## Multiple Mock Variants
 Each route can have many mocks, which could either be:
 - Different response __status code__.
 For example, for triggering errors.
 - __Comment__ on the filename, which is anything within parentheses.
-  For example, `api/login(locked out user).POST.423.json`
+  - e.g. `api/login(locked out user).POST.423.json`

 ## Dashboard UI

 In the dashboard, you can select a mock variant for a particular route, among other options.
-But there’s also a programmatic API, which is handy for setting up tests  (see **Commander API** below).
+In addition, there’s a programmatic API, which is handy for setting up tests  (see **Commander API** below).

 <picture>